Trace exporter

-With the Trace Exporter feature, you can take full control of how to handle trace data collected by the Coralogix RUM Browser SDK.
-By configuring a tracesExporter callback, you can intercept batches of trace data, inspect or modify them, and decide if and where to forward them.
+With the Trace Exporter feature, you can take full control of how to handle trace data collected by the Coralogix RUM SDK.
+By configuring a tracesExporter callback, you can intercept trace data, inspect or modify it, and decide if and where to forward it.
 This supports advanced use cases such as server-side filtering, enrichment, and tail-based sampling, where decisions are made after traces are collected rather than at capture time.

 Why it matters